 Update on my Bullet Journal Reboot (July 2019)

-This notebook only lasted about two-three days.
-Unfortunately, the paper is not good enough for my use, my fountain pens ghost through the paper making the reverse sides difficult to use.
+This notebook only lasted about two to three days.
+Unfortunately, the paper is not good enough for my use, my fountain pens bleed through the paper making the reverse sides difficult to use.
 One of these notebooks at 194 pages replaced two of my Apica CD 10 notebooks with a combined page count of 208 pages.
-So my original solution of using two Apica CD10 notebooks, with much better quality paper, but no page numbers is what I’m now using.
+So my original solution of using two Apica CD10 notebooks, with much better quality paper, but no page numbers is what I’ve gone back to using.